pip-services/pip-services-docs/content/en/net/commons/commands/command_set.md

 #### validate
-Validates [args](../../run/parameters) for command specified by its name using a defined schema.
+Validates [args](../../run/parameters) for a command specified by its name using a defined schema.
 If the validation schema is not defined, then the methods returns no errors.
 It returns a validation error if the command is not found.